-Although a requirement of the Minera Juanicipio shareholders' agreement in order to make a production decision, a feasibility study confirming the economic feasibility of the Juanicipio Project has not previous to 2017, been undertaken by the Juanicipio Joint Venture partners.
-The Minera Juanicipio feasibility study currently in process is yet to be completed, and the unanimous decision in 2013 to commence the underground development and the access decline at the Juanicipio Project was made based on the results of a preliminary economic assessment.
-The annual development budgets for 2014, 2015 and 2016 were consistent with the recommendations of the preliminary economic assessment and were unanimously approved by both shareholders of Minera
+Although a requirement of the Minera Juanicipio shareholders' agreement in order to make a production decision, a feasibility study confirming the economic feasibility of the Juanicipio Project has not been undertaken by the Juanicipio Joint Venture partners prior to 2017.
+The Minera Juanicipio Feasibility Study currently in progress is yet to be finalized by the partners. unanimous decision in 2013 to commence the underground development and the access decline at the Juanicipio Project was made based on the results of a preliminary economic assessment.
+The annual development budgets for 2014, 2015 and 2016 were consistent with the recommendations of the preliminary economic assessment and were unanimously approved by both shareholders of Minera Juanicipio.

-Juanicipio.
 In 2017, with additional drilling success from 2015 to early 2017 and the expected expanded resource estimate at the Juanicipio Project, the Company and Fresnillo considered alternate mine plans and various mine design upgrades different from what was set out in the above-noted preliminary economic assessment.
 Considerations included increasing the processing plant nameplate capacity from 2,650 tonnes per day to 4,000 tonnes per day, expanding underground workings to handle increased waste-rock production and sinking an internal shaft (or winze) to access the Deep Zone sooner.
-A 2017 development budget reflecting expanded underground workings was presented to and unanimously approved by Minera Juanicipio during the year, and development activity is currently ongoing; however, further development budgets for 2018 and beyond and a formal timeline to production have yet to be considered by Minera Juanicipio, pending completion of the feasibility study in the first half of 2018.
-The feasibility study will not include Inferred Mineral Resources in the mine plan, and is based on more detailed engineering and may have changes in scope.
-As a result, the feasibility study is expected to contain a shorter mine life and an incremental increase in the estimated initial capital cost.
+The 2017 development budget reflecting expanded underground workings was presented to and unanimously approved by Minera Juanicipio in 2017, and development in 2018 continued on the same expanded capacity premise.
+However, a formal development budget for 2019 and beyond and a formal timeline to production have yet to be considered by Minera Juanicipio, pending formal project approval.
+The Feasibility Study will not include Inferred Mineral Resources in the mine plan, and is expected to be based on more detailed engineering and may have changes in scope.
+As a result, the Feasibility Study is expected to contain a shorter mine life and an incremental increase in the estimated initial capital cost.
 With these and other possible scope changes, the project's modeled economics are expected to decrease as compared to those in the 2017 PEA.

-Although Fresnillo has indicated to the Company and in its public presentations that it expects Minera Juanicipio to be in production by the first half of 2020, there are no assurances that a formal development or production decision will be made or that production will be achieved by that date.
+Although Fresnillo has indicated to the Company and in its public presentations that it expects Minera Juanicipio to commence production in H2-2020, there are no assurances that a formal development or production decision will be made or that production will be achieved by that date, or that it will be consistent with the 2017 PEA.